jcurro-afit/lab4template/lab4.md

 Also in this section have python print what the accuracy would be if we always guessed `not cat` for this dataset.

 ## Step 3 Prepare out Data
-We want to remember to normalize the pixels to values between 0 and 1.
+We want to remember to normalize the pixels values.
 We are going to keep the images as images this time and not flatten them.
-Thus we will have images with shape `32 x 32 x 1`.
+Thus we will have images with shape `32 x 32 x 3`.

 We also need to change the output to be cat or not cat.
 Here are the class labels:
 ```python